7 Tips for Writing Better Email Newsletters

 Text only emails face less of a risk of going straight to spam, and they also demonstrate to your audience that you prioritize providing them with actually useful content instead of a pretty template you picked out.
 Unless your target audience is heavily art and design focused, opt for stripping your template design down a bit.

 You’re not always going to get it right on the first go, so don’t get discouraged!
-There is always room for improvement, so always take up the opportunity to A/B test your newsletter.
-Try out different layouts, sender names, subject lines, calls-to-action, and so on.
+There is always room for improvement, so always take up the opportunity test out different subject lines, send schedules, content, design, sender name and so on.

 #4 Have a Clear Call-to-Action